survivejs/react-book/manuscript/13_styling_react.md

 }
 ```

-The approach supports pseudoselectors, i.e., you could define a selector within such as `&:hover` within a definition and it would just work.
+The approach supports pseudoselectors, i.e., you could define a selector within, such as `&:hover`, within a definition and it would just work.

 ### React Inline